Header overlay

 Slightly Foxed is a very civilized way to appreciate books and writers.
 No shouting, no hype, just beautifully presented enthusiasms, most of which are irresistible.’ – Michael Palin

-Founded in 2004 by former John Murray Editors Gail Pirkis and Hazel Wood, this year sees the publication of our 80th issue.
-Since 2014, the magazine has sponsored the Slightly Foxed Best First Biography Prize for the best first biography or literary memoir published each year.
+Founded in 2004 by former John Murray Editors Gail Pirkis and Hazel Wood, in 2024 the magazine celebrated its 20th birthday.
 Slightly Foxed magazine and our books are made in the UK by traditional printers and book-binders.

 ‘The business of reading should please the hand and eye as well as the brain, and Slightly Foxed editions – books or quarterly – are elegant creations.
 Content follows form, offering new discoveries and old favourites to curious and discriminating readers.’